 An obligation held, issued or owed in the course of business (known as the “Holder”) that is due and owing to individuals or other companies (known as “Owners”).
 The property becomes abandoned or unclaimed property once there has been inactivity or no contact between the Holder and the Owner.
 This period of inactivity is known as the dormancy period.
 Once dormant, the property should be remitted to the appropriate state.

-Abandoned or unclaimed property is that which is subject to being reported and remitted to Delaware pursuant to the Abandoned or Unclaimed Property Law is defined in 12 Del.
-C. § 1130(18), such as the following:
+Abandoned or unclaimed property subject to being reported and remitted to Delaware pursuant to the Abandoned or Unclaimed Property Law includes tangible property described in 12 Del.
+C. § 1134 or a fixed and certain interest in intangible property held, issued, or owed in the course of a Holder’s business or by a government, governmental subdivision, agency, or instrumentality.
+The term includes, but is not limited to, the following:

 The State of Delaware (“State”) takes custody of the property and is required to publish a list of property being held by the State in an attempt to reunite the property with its rightful Owner.

 Pursuant to 12 Del.
 C. §1153(c), if abandoned or unclaimed property is remitted to the State in good faith, the State will defend the Holder against any claims to such property and indemnify the Holder against any liability on the claim—this applies with respect to claims by Owners or by other states.